 Violations of this Code of Conduct, after first being established through the process set forth below, are subject to disciplinary action by the Federation.
 Such disciplinary actions may include but are not limited to counseling, verbal and/or written reprimand, probation, suspension, or termination of officer/leadership duties, and/or suspension or expulsion from the Federation.

 - Any complaint for a violation of this Code of Conduct shall be filed with the Office of the President.
 Complaints may alternatively be filed with the chairperson of the National Federation of the Blind Board of Directors or an executive officer of the Federation: vice president, treasurer, or secretary.
-The President shall appoint a committee of no more than four persons to investigate the complaint and provide a recommendation for action or lack thereof.
-The committee shall be comprised of persons not directly involved in the matters being raised and who can be unbiased about the individuals and issues addressed in the complaint.
+Before implementing the procedure below, the President may attempt to determine whether a given complaint can be resolved in an informal or alternative manner without appointing a committee under this Section.
+For example, a complaint filed under this Code may be best mediated by an affiliate board with guidance from the President and national board.
+However, if a complaining party is not willing to engage in a less formal procedure after discussion with the President, the President shall appoint a committee to investigate the complaint pursuant to the procedure outlined herein.
+When informal resolution is not successful or is not pursued, then the President shall appoint a committee of no more than four persons to investigate the complaint and provide a recommendation for action or lack thereof.
+The committee shall be comprised of persons not directly involved in the matters being raised and who can be unbiased, impartial, and fair about the individuals and issues addressed in the complaint.
 Every effort shall be made to appoint a committee reflecting the broad diversity of individuals in the Federation.
-If the alleged complaint involves the Office of the President or if there is a conflict of interest by the Office of the President, a vice president or the chairperson of the board shall be designated to handle the investigation process as outlined.
+If the alleged complaint involves the Office of the President or if there is a conflict of interest involving the President wherein the President cannot act impartially and fairly, a vice president or the chairperson of the board shall be designated to handle the investigation process as outlined herein.

-- Complaints and supporting documentation shall be treated as confidential to the fullest extent possible.
+- Complaints and supporting documentation filed pursuant to this Section shall be treated as confidential to the fullest extent possible.

 - All complaints shall be filed as promptly as possible.
 Except under extreme circumstances, no complaint shall be accepted or investigated after a year from the time of the alleged violation of this Code.